FAQ

 (Note that a warranty does not cover theft, fire, or other damages/natural disasters.
 It is recommended that you add your system to your homeowner insurance policy.)

-Any reputable solar installer should be certified by the North American Board of Certified Energy Practitioners.
-The NABCEP PV Installation Professional certification demonstrates that the installers and company are following a set of national standards that ensure they have the skills and experience that are necessary to handle the job.
+Any reputable installer should hold certification from the North American Board of Certified Energy Practitioners (NABCEP).
+The NABCEP PV Installation Professional credential demonstrates that an installer follows national standards and has the skills to do the job right.
+Solar Gain’s team meets these standards.

 A typical roof can handle the weight of the solar modules if they are installed properly on the structural members of the roof.
 Adding solar will not harm your roof in any way when it’s properly installed.
 You will actually benefit in extended roof life due to the fact that your roof will be covered from direct exposure to the elements.
 The solar panels absorb the sun’s energy and provide shade to that portion of the building, thus lowering cooling costs.